 This is a paved, multi-use trail that runs along the Parkway Highway.
 The trail provides access to Colliery Dam, Morrell Sanctuary, Westwood Lake, Vancouver Island University, Buttertubs Marsh, Bowen Park, and Millstone River.

-The 20-kilometre paved path connects South Nanaimo near Extention Road in Chase River to North Nanaimo near the “Welcome to Nanaimo“ sign at Mary Ellen Drive.
-Here and there it explores forested areas surrounding the parks mentioned and also dips under and over the highway through tunnels and via bridges.
+The 20-kilometre paved path connects South Nanaimo near Extention Road in Chase River to North Nanaimo near the “Welcome to Nanaimo” sign at Mary Ellen Drive.
+Here and there, it explores forested areas surrounding the parks mentioned above and also dips under and over the highway through tunnels and via bridges.

 A great mid-way access point (with good parking) can be found near the Northfield Exit at the Visitor Centre.
+From there you can walk the trail in either direction.

 Location: North Nanaimo – at the end of Morningside Drive (off Hammond Bay Road)